-2. For security reasons, the router has its own user name and password.
-When prompted, enter admin for the router user name and password for the router password, both in lower case letters.
-To change the password, see "Changing the Administrator Password" on page 6-9.
+2. When prompted, enter admin for the router user name and password for the router password, both in lower case letters (or enter the password you chose if you changed it during the setup in "Initial Configuration" on page 3-2).